Friday Digital Roundup

 I’ll be honest with you – it doesn’t always work.
 Sometimes social media is a massive distraction and something you could do without.

-But, like everything, there are pros and cons to using social media for your business so here’s some ideas to ponder over to help you make the decision whether social media is right for you and your business, or not.
+But, like everything, there are pros and cons to using social media for your business so here are some ideas to ponder over to help you make the decision whether social media is right for you and your business, or not.

 1. Con: Social media takes time